mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-porfiri-dhc-dhcpv4-over-dhcpv6-ra.md

 ## Considerations about L2 terminations at 4o6 {#l2_terminations}

-Deploying 4o6RA at the network edge requires care in the network design as well as in the desing of the 4o6RA parser.
+Deploying 4o6RA at the network edge requires care in the network design as well as in the 4o6RA DHCP parser.

 The network configuration shall guarantee that no DHCP server are reachable from the DHCP client and that at least one 4o6RA